Pennsylvania Electricity Fully Deregulated

 Choosing a New Electric Provider Can Mean Significant Savings

-Fortunately, Pennsylvania consumers can choose any electric provider that services their area, such as Spark Energy, which means they can switch to an energy provider that may offer a lower price or provide a desired service.
+Fortunately, Pennsylvania consumers can choose any electric provider that services their area, such as Spark Energy, which means they can switch to an energy provider that can help reduce bill costs or provide a desired service.

 According to the PUC, its also helpful for consumers to understand the three parts of electric service in a deregulated energy market: generation, transmission, and distribution.